-ASD’s unique offensive cyber capabilities have been used to effectively counter offshore threat, including the dismantling of online infrastructure used by foreign cybercriminals targeting Australians during the rollout of COVID-19 support measures.
+ASD’s unique offensive cyber capabilities have been used to effectively counter offshore threats, including the dismantling of online infrastructure used by foreign cybercriminals targeting Australians.
 ASD also conducted a number of offensive cyber operations in support of the ADF.

 In an environment where technology plays an increasing role in the daily lives of Australians, our cyber security functions continue to be critical in supporting national security and prosperity.
-Throughout 2020–21, Australia was targeted by a range of actors who conducted persistent cyber operations that posed significant threats to Australia, and observed an increase in the speed with which malicious actors have researched and then pivoted to exploit publicly-released vulnerabilities.
+Throughout 2021–22, Australia was targeted by a range of actors who conducted persistent cyber operations that posed significant threats to Australia, and continued to observe an increase in the speed with which malicious actors have researched and then pivoted to exploit publicly released vulnerabilities.

-Cybercrime continued to be a pervasive and endemic threat to Australia’s economic and social prosperity throughout 2020–21.
+Cybercrime continued to be a pervasive and endemic threat to Australia’s economic and social prosperity throughout 2021–22.
 Cybercriminals follow the money.
 Australia’s relative wealth, high levels of online connectivity and increasing delivery of services through online channels make it a very attractive and profitable target for cybercriminals.
 Ransomware is one of the most significant cybercrime threats Australian organisations faced, with modern ransomware attacks increasingly sequenced and orchestrated.
-2020–21 saw a nearly 15 per cent increase in ransomware cybercrime reports compared with the previous reporting period.

-Throughout 2020–21, ASD’s Australian Cyber Security Centre (ACSC) has remained focused on these emerging cyber threats, including those to critical infrastructure and technologies, families and businesses.
-In this reporting period, the ACSC launched the Act Now, Stay Secure public awareness campaign, providing simple, easy-to-use advice to improve security practises and prevent Australians being victims of cybercrime.
+Throughout 2021–22, ASD’s Australian Cyber Security Centre (ACSC) has remained focused on these emerging cyber threats, including those to critical infrastructure and technologies, families and businesses.
+During the reporting period, the ACSC delivered a significant expansion to its 24-hour Cyber Security Hotline – 1300 CYBER1 – providing Australians with greater access to cyber security help and advice.

-A key priority for ASD during 2020–21 has been to continue its engagement with various parliamentary and other oversight bodies, including the Parliamentary Joint Committee on Intelligence and Security (PJCIS); Senate Standing Committee on Foreign Affairs, Defence and Trade; and the Joint Committee on Public Accounts and Audit; as well as the Inspector-General of Intelligence and Security, and the Auditor-General – all of which provide assurance to the Australian public that ASD furthers the national interest while following the letter and spirit of the law.
-ASD continued efforts to provide greater transparency of its activities with the launch of a new proactive declassification program.
+A key priority for ASD during 2021–22 has been to continue its engagement with various parliamentary and other oversight bodies, including the Parliamentary Joint Committee on Intelligence and Security (PJCIS); Senate Standing Committee on Foreign Affairs, Defence and Trade; and the Joint Committee on Public Accounts and Audit; as well as the Inspector-General of Intelligence and Security (IGIS), and the Auditor-General – all of which provide assurance to the Australian public that ASD furthers the national interest while following the letter and spirit of the law.

 ASD has continued its evolution as a statutory agency, with a focus over this reporting period on further uplifting organisational governance and administration, including addressing matters relating to risk management, accountability and decision-making.